ha-noh/ha-noh.github.io/README.md

 6) ~~Move down taborder of non-menu items when side navigation bar is open~~
 7) ~~Add Aria labels to all buttons?~~
 8) Have navbar icons look more organized and not floating in space
-9) Change how image height is determined in the gallery
+9) ~~Change how image height is determined in the gallery~~
 10) Create a landing page or page overlay for every panel - right now some panels just link to external pages without any context
 11) ~~Remove jquery calls and fontawesome icons from navbar & gallery~~
-12) Move image gallery modal files to separate directory, watch for changes to update respective github repository
+12) ~~Move image gallery modal files to separate directory, watch for changes to update respective github repository~~
+13) Add some kind of user interactable element - simplest suggestion would be a guestbook
 ## Browser Compatibility
 - Keyboard navigation in Firefox is weird; it allows you to focus the body DOM element if you tab to the bottom of any given page.
 Issue is not present in Chrome.